-On the other hand, MEWA’s require employees at a particular business to go through a health questionnaire to obtain rates.
+On the other hand, MEWAs require employees at a particular business to go through a health questionnaire to obtain rates.
 The health questionnaire then allows MEWA underwriters to properly rate a business.
 Doing so often saves the employer and employees up to 50% on their monthly health insurance premiums.
-There has been a mass exodus of businesses leaving ACA plans for MEWA or level-funded insurance for this exact reason.
-In most scenarios, businesses will see significantly lower rates through a MEWA than through the ACA.
+There has been a significant trend of businesses leaving ACA plans for MEWA or level-funded insurance for this exact reason.
+In most scenarios, businesses will see significantly lower rates through a MEWA in comparison to the ACA.
 However, if a business has major medical concerns, then an ACA plan may be the better option.

-According to the definition presented by ERISA, multiple employer welfare arrangements work as an employee benefits plan to provide employees with better health insurance options.
-Several employers agree to pool resources together to purchase group health insurance for workers at all levels.
+Multiple employer welfare arrangements are designed to be an employee benefit plan to provide workers with better health insurance options.
+Numerous employers agree to pool resources together to purchase group health insurance for workers at all levels.
 If these employers went solo when purchasing health insurance (e.g. purchasing an ACA plan), they could be priced out of the health insurance market.
 Economies of scale is the economic principle that makes MEWA group health insurance programs work.
 Dental, vision and life insurance are are some of the additional benefits available to companies that pool resources through a MEWA.

-With economic conditions rapidly changing, as well as unexpected health care crises like the COVID-19 pandemic, MEWA health insurance plans give smaller employers more flexibility to cover changing worker health care needs.
+With economic conditions rapidly changing, as well as unexpected health care crises like the COVID-19 pandemic, MEWA medical plans give smaller employers more flexibility to cover changing worker health care needs.

-MEWA health insurance plans have several distinct advantages over other forms of employer-sponsored health insurance policies.
+MEWA medical plans have several distinct advantages over other forms of employer-sponsored health insurance policies.

 Pooling together financial resources allow businesses to acquire a much more affordable health insurance policy for their employees.
 In fact, the larger the pool of employers, typically the lower amount of money each member of co-op has to pay for employee health insurance.